slavkoss/fwphp/readme.md

     1. video 8/2016 Paul Amissah [https://freecourseweb.com/building-database-web-app-php-oop-pdo-ajax-mysql/](https://freecourseweb.com/building-database-web-app-php-oop-pdo-ajax-mysql/) :  PHP, procedural MVC PDO MySQL, Bootstrap, AJAX jQuery - good basic code. **Not good are (as in almost all tutorials)** : names, globals,  code snippets composing - no single entry point ee including scripts instead http jumping in scripts
     3.  video Shan Shah 2019 [https://desirecourse.com/login-registration-and-profile-management-in-php-mysql-2018/](https://desirecourse.com/login-registration-and-profile-management-in-php-mysql-2018/),
     4.  video Learn\_OOP\_PHP\_By\_Building\_Complete\_Website\_by\_Traversy\_2018 [bad example](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples/02_MVC/traversymvc) to complisated, despite some good code snippets.
-    5. Inanz, Hopkins, Xuding... to simple examples good only for total beginers (dummies).
+    5. Inanz, Hopkins, Xuding... to simple examples good only for clear ideas and for total beginers (dummies).

 I made many changes (I hope improvements) which I did because I do not like proposed solutions in best php frameworks and in learning sources mentioned above  (especcialy coding eg Traversy tutorial).
-Globals are not well coded there.
-I think that eg invoice php code should be in **own folder - module - like Oracle forms invoice.fmb** (not all forms/reports in 3 folders: M, V, C). **Application** glomodul consists of group of modules subgroups - unlimited levels  eg subgroup [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z\_examples](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples)
+Shares (reusables, globals) are not well coded there.
+I think that eg invoice php code should be in **own folder - module - like Oracle forms invoice.fmb** (not all forms/reports in 3 folders: M,V,C). **Application** glomodul consists of group of modules subgroups - unlimited levels  eg subgroup [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z\_examples](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples)

 **Modules subgroups - unlimited levels**.
 This is important difference !
 Can Laravel, Yii, Phalcon work this way (important for large applications) ?

-I think that should be simple/fast/professional : **globals**, routing, dispaching, functional namespaces & classes loading , web rich text editing...
+I think that should be simple/fast/professional : **shares**, routing, dispaching, functional namespaces & classes loading , web rich text editing...
-It is why I spended so many hours on this (huge time wasting which should do tools-software authors, not tools-software users like me).
+It is why I spent so many hours on this (huge time wasting which should do tools-software authors, not tools-software users like me).

-## Code with functional namespaces & class to autoload : global, module-local and external classes
+## Code with functional namespaces & class to autoload : shared, module-local and external classes

 This code skeleton seems complicated compared with [https://github.com/panique/\*\*mini3](https://github.com/panique/**mini3)\*\* which is may be best fw code template for smaller projects (and learning PHP).

-For large projects **SHARES - GLOBALS - REUSABLES** which I use here are very important, same as **modules in own folders (not all in 3 dirs M, V, C)**.
+For large projects **SHARES - GLOBALS - REUSABLES** which I use here are very important, same as **modules in own folders (not all in only 3 dirs M,V,C)**.

-About globals see discussion :
+About shares (globals) see discussion :
 [https://medium.com/@sameernyaupane/php-software-architecture-part-1-mvc-1c7bf042a695](https://medium.com/@sameernyaupane/php-software-architecture-part-1-mvc-1c7bf042a695)
 [https://medium.com/@sameernyaupane/php-software-architecture-part-2-the-alternatives-1bd54e7f7b6d](https://medium.com/@sameernyaupane/php-software-architecture-part-2-the-alternatives-1bd54e7f7b6d)
 [https://blog.ircmaxell.com/2014/11/alternatives-to-mvc.html](https://blog.ircmaxell.com/2014/11/alternatives-to-mvc.html)